-The licence applicant must prove that as at 31 March 2022 it has no overdue payables in respect of its employees as a result of contractual and legal obligations that arose prior to 31 December 2021.
+st prove that as at 31 March 2023 it n respect of its employees as a result of ations due to be paid by the 28 February ce season.

-Payables are not considered as overdue within the meaning of these regulations if the licence applicant (i.e. debtor club) is able to prove by 31 March preceding the licence season that:
+ed as overdue within the meaning of these applicant (i.e. debtor club) is able to prove e licence season that:

+- ettled:

-- they have been fully settled; - they have been deferred in writing by mutual agreement; - they are subject to legal proceedings submitted to a competent authority and the licence applicant has established reasons for contesting the claim or proceedings which have been opened; - the claim is manifestly unfounded.
+- ed in writing by mutual agreement;

+- al proceedings submitted to a competent nce applicant has established reasons for or proceedings which have been opened;

+- v unfounded.

-All employees that have worked for the licence applicant in the period from January 2021 to 31 December 2021, including those who have left their post during this time, must be accounted for on the licence applicant's Employees List.
+vorked for the licence applicant in the 22 to 28 February 2023, including those uring this time, must be accounted for on ployees List.

-Signed confirmation must be obtained from each paid non-playing employee at the time of leaving that the licence applicant has met all its financial obligations arising from contractual agreements to the employee.
-Where signed confirmation is not obtained, supporting payroll documentation must be provided to confirm all payments due have been made.

-Written deferment agreement(s) MUST be explicit in terms of total amounts owed and applicable deadlines/ schedule for payment(s) MUST also be included.
+be obtained from each paid non-playing aving that the licence applicant has met arising from contractual agreements to ed confirmation is not obtained, supporting ist be provided to confirm all payments due ent(s) MUST be explicit in terms of total able deadlines/ schedule for payment(s)

-The IFA reserves the right, as per F.10 of this Manual, to seek clarification and confirmations regarding the detail contained within such deferment agreement(s).
+as per F.10 of this Manual, to seek tions regarding the detail contained within t(s).